 Ritter previously documented the tasks of their customer service – such as installation, maintenance and operation of machines – in analog on paper, which on the one hand led to an increased frequency of errors and administration for the technicians, and on the other was not customer friendly, because the exchange of information took too much time.
 Information on orders and maintenance sometimes only entered the system after days or weeks.
 Today with the mobile service app, the mobile recorded data are digitally and thus automatically entered into the service software.
 Ritter’s service technicians are able to process customer requests faster and more reliably.

 The pilot project has since developed into the successful EASY Service App for field and customer service, because it is oriented on the specific needs of the customers.
-We have extensively described the use case in our EASY Newsroom.
+We have extensively described the use case.

 3. Start fast and improve

 Decision-makers should not hesitate, because digitization won’t wait.
 However, you don’t have to start a revolution, rather you can implement digitization step by step.
 With constantly changing customer needs and markets, as well as new technologies, long-planned strategies over several years no longer make sense.
 It is better to plan for the short term and consistently adapt your goals.
 “Learning by doing” is the motto in agile and dynamic companies.
 Digital leaders such as Facebook, Amazon and eBay have demonstrated how to start small, test, revise and always improve.

 Quickly implemented innovations which are based on frequent experiments and measurements have proven their value.
 The technology cannot be an end in itself, but rather must be understood as a tool for being able to better serve customers.
 Create processes in your company which promote rapid innovation and implement the MVP (minimum viable product), usually 80% is good enough for a start (possible glossary entry?), in product development in order to find truly lean and customer-oriented solutions.